Open Air Burning

-To help protect air quality and the health of residents, Sechelt Council adopted Open Burning Bylaw No. 486, 2012 on August 1, 2012.
+To help protect air quality and the health of residents, Sechelt Council adopted Open Burning Bylaw No. 486, 2012.
 Please review the bylaw for details related to materials which are prohibited from being burned and for information on requirements for open burning, such as setbacks, safety and suppression supplies that are required.

 The Open Air Burning Bylaw No.486 regulates, campfires, ceremonial fires, bonfires, burning of construction waste, burning of demolition waste, garden refuse, and garbage, land clearing waste and toxic materials.